stuartellis/sve-personal-website/content/articles/task-runner.md

       - task --list
 ```

-The _default_ task runs the _list_ task, so this command displays a list of the available tasks:
+The _default_ task runs the _list_ task, so this command displays a list of all of the available tasks, including the tasks in the namespaces:

 ```shell
 task